-The fund was established in memory of Captain David Seath, who tragically died running the 2016 London Marathon in support the charity, Help for Heroes.
-The Captain David Seath Memorial Fund has raised over £300,000 which is used to support over 800 personnel, veterans as well as their families in communities across Scotland, through Help for Heroes Fellowship Programme.
+Captain David Seath tragically died running the 2016 London Marathon in support of the charity, Help for Heroes.
+The Captain David Seath Memorial Fund was established to enable his family, friends and the wider community raise money in David’s name to support personnel, veterans and their families through Help for Heroes.

 Previously, donations were used to support wounded, injured and sick personnel through Help for Heroes’ Quick Reaction Fund (QRF).
 A total of two hundred and forty-eight welfare grants were awarded in David’s name, which provided specialist sports therapy equipment, respite breaks and Post Traumatic Stress Disorder (PTSD) therapy, as well as facilitating supported employment placements, training courses and the setting up of small businesses.

 That’s why we continue to work with David’s chosen charity, Help for Heroes.
 By doing so, we can be confident that every single donation to the Captain David Seath Memorial Fund really does help to rebuild lives.